djhohnstein/ScatterBrain/README.md

+# Author's Note

+This project may or may not be in a broken state.
+You may have build or compilation issues.
+This note is just a masquerade for a disclaimer to tell you, dear reader, that I cannot help you should you run into problems.
+It is up to you to trundle through the Visual Studio error messages and find your way to both compilation and nirvana.
+If you fail to perservere, may Lord Umbasa have mercy on your soul.

 # ScatterBrain Suite

 ScatterBrain is a shell code runner with a variety of execution and elevation options.
 Given unencoded shellcode, it will then be encoded with the XOR key `SecretKey` (found in `Cryptor/Program.cs` and `ScatterBrain/Headers/RawData.h`) using the Cryptor binary.
 Cryptor.exe generates an `encrypted.bin`, which can be copied into `ScatterBrain/Headers/RawData.h`.
 You can then build ScatterBrain as a DLL which can be leveraged in one of the templates.
 Additionally, this will build the .NET Profiler UAC Bypass to use in your operations.